mui/material-ui/docs/src/pages/layout/grid/grid.md

 {{"demo": "pages/layout/grid/AutoGrid.js"}}

+## Complex Grid

+The following demo doesn't follow the Material Design specification, but illustrates how the grid can be used to build complex layouts.

+{{"demo": "pages/layout/grid/ComplexGrid.js"}}

 ## CSS Grid Layout

 **CSS Grid Layout** excels at dividing a page into major regions, or defining the relationship in terms of size, position, and layer, between parts of a control built from HTML primitives.